Too Beautiful to Die

-Too Beautiful to Die (Sotto il vestito niente II) is a 1988 Italian thriller film directed by Dario Piana.
+Too Beautiful to Die (Sotto il vestito niente II) is a 1988 Italian giallo film directed by Dario Piana.
 The film is an in-name only sequel to Nothing Underneath (1985).
 It is about a group of models and dancers who find that one member of their crew has been raped and then later murdered.
 The group finds that the killer is taking revenge on anyone involved in the original assault, just as a new person joins their group for a music video-styled project.
 The film has received negative reviews from Scott Aaron Stine, Roberto Curti and L'Unita who found the film to be all style with no substance.

 Production

 Too Beautiful to Die was shot in English and directed by Dario Piana, who mostly worked in making commercials.
 The film is an in-name-only sequel to Nothing Underneath (1985).

 Release

 Too Beautiful to Die was released in November 1988 in Italy.
 It grossed a little under 2 billion Italian lire.
 Too Beautiful to Die and Nothing Underneath were released on blu-ray by Vinegar Syndrome in October 2021.